Sortition: Participation

 Burnheim also notes the importance of legitimacy for the effectiveness of the practice.
 Legitimacy does depend on the success in achieving representativeness, which if not met, could limit the use cases of sortition to serving as consultative or political agenda-setting bodies.
 Oliver Dowlen points to the egalitarian nature of all citizens having an equal chance of entering office irrespective of any bias in society that appear in representative bodies that can make them more representative.
 To bolster legitimacy, other sortition bodies have been used and proposed to set the rules to improve accountability without the need for elections.
 The introduction of a variable percentage of randomly selected independent legislators in a Parliament can increase the global efficiency of a legislature, in terms of both number of laws passed and average social welfare obtained (this work is consistent with a 2010 paper on how the adoption of random strategies can improve the efficiency of hierarchical organizations).

 As participants grow in competence by contributing to deliberation, they also become more engaged and interested in civic affairs.
 Most societies have some type of citizenship education, but sortition-based committees allow ordinary people to develop their own democratic capacities through direct participation.
+Survey experiments have produced mixed results, finding that the perceived legitimacy of sortition depends on factors like individual characteristics and the policy issue in question.